-- 1. The broad community services sector is well positioned to offer jobs and careers to people with disability. - Life Without Barriers wishes to highlight our journey with the creation of our two Accessibility, Inclusion and Employment Plans, which have been beneficial in challenging our organisation, creating an improved culture and processes, and, most importantly, creating jobs and careers for people with disability. - Life Without Barriers believes that the Disability Royal Commission and we can help share our experience with the community services sector so that it may learn and be encouraged to promote fair access for people with disability to the many benefits that employment offers.
+- 1. The broad community services sector is well positioned to offer jobs and careers to people with disability. - 2.
+Life Without Barriers wishes to highlight our journey with the creation of our two Accessibility, Inclusion and Employment Plans, which have been beneficial in challenging our organisation, creating an improved culture and processes, and, most importantly, creating jobs and careers for people with disability. - Life Without Barriers believes that we can share our experience with the NDIA and the entire NDIS workforce sector so that it may learn and be encouraged to promote fair access for people with disability to the many benefits that employment offers.